CCSMB/Standards/Standards/CCSMB-3.md

 | Transparent | Transparent | The pixel is not rendered.

 ## Animations
-bimg can support multiple frames per image file.
+bimg renderers can support multiple frames per image file.
 Each frame is numerically indexed at the root of the table, along the metadata.
 This allows easy retrieval with `ipairs`.

 In the event multiple frames are provided, the image is considered as an animation.
 Consequently, the `animated` boolean must be set to `true`, and the `secondsPerFrame` field should be set.
 If it is not present, the default value is set to `0.05` seconds.